geckogecko/storj_hoststats_app/README.md

 - Last Contract Sent Update Time
 - Reputation
 - Space available
+- Shared disk space (with [StorjDash Integration](www.storjdash.com))

 Sends an alert if:

 - one of your nodes went offline
 - a new storj version got released

+### Integrations
+## StorjDash
+Imports all your nodes from StorjDash to additionaly display your shared disk space.
+Enable this Integration under `Settings`

 # FAQ